tiledt/coherent-grid/readme.md

-# Coherent Grid Image Processing with Adaptive Normalization Layers
+# CoGrIP: A Framework for Coherent Grid Image Processing

 ## Setup